 But for us (affiliates) who mostly want to upload landing pages and we have several domains, IPs, etc. an unmanaged service can be more efficient and at the same time you might be paying less than with the managed server.
-You can do whatever you want with your OS installation, apps, hardware, etc. and you can deploy a virtual machine in a couple minutes with great performance and no issues whatsoever.
+You can do whatever you want with your OS installation, apps, hardware, etc. and you can deploy a virtual machine in a couple of minutes with great performance and no issues whatsoever.

-Let’s see how to do that.
+Let’s see how to do that in the following tutorial.

-In fact, DigitalOcean is the second largest server provider in the world just behind Amazon.
+In fact, DigitalOcean is the second-largest server provider in the world just behind Amazon.
 So if you thought only the branded guys like GoDaddy, Bluehost, etc. were big, think again.

 Just fill up your email and password and validate it as you’d do with any other service.

-If you’re running in the USA a server in the “middle” of it like Atlanta or Chicago might perform better than a server near the east/west coast.
+If you’re running traffic in the USA, a server in the “middle” of that country like Atlanta or Dallas might perform better than a server near the east/west coast.
 You also have different locations for Europe and a couple of locations for Asia and Oceania.

 - For example, a 200Kb landing page getting 30,000 visits per day on Facebook will consume around 6GB of data per day.
 That’s 180GB per month which is still just 18% of the 1TB available.

-- But a 100Kb landing page getting 3 million visits per day from pop traffic will consume 300GB of data per day, or 9 TB per month, so you’ll need a higher plan.
+- But a 100Kb landing page getting 3 million visits per day from pop traffic will consume 300GB of data per day or 9 TB per month, so you’ll need a higher plan.

-Finally, just leave all the rest of the boxes in blank and just fill the Server Label (marked in a red box below) where you’ll put the name of your server (i.e. the name of your domain for organizational purposes) and click the “Deploy Now” button.
+Finally, just leave all the rest of the forms blank and just fill the Server Label (marked in a red box below) where you’ll put the name of your server (i.e. the name of your domain for organizational purposes) and click the “Deploy Now” button.

-If you ever wanted to upgrade the server just to to the “Settings” menu inside your server’s dashboard and the “Change Plan” button on the left side.
+If you ever want to upgrade the server just to to the “Settings” menu inside your server’s dashboard and the “Change Plan” button on the left side.
 There you can choose a new plan and your server will be restarted (takes 1-2 minutes) to get the new hardware specs.

-Setting up DNS
+Setting up your DNS

 Setting up the DNS is an easy process that takes 2 minutes.
-First, you need to go to your Domain provider (Godaddy, Namecheap, etc.) and setup custom DNS for your domain pointing to:
+First, you need to go to your Domain provider (Godaddy, Namecheap, etc.) and set up custom DNS for your domain pointing to: